Michal Nguyễn

-Michal Nguyễn (Nguyễn Michal, born 4 December 1989) is a retired professional footballer who played as a center-back.
+Michal Nguyễn (Nguyễn Michal, born 4 December 1989) is a former professional footballer who played as a center-back.
 Born in Czechoslovakia, he represented the Vietnam national football team.

 Club career

 A youth product of Baník Most, Michal made his senior debut with the team in the 2010–11 Czech 2.
 Liga.

 On 24 November 2014, Michal moved to Vietnam, signing for V.League 1 side Becamex Bình Dương.
 In his first season with the team, he won a treble, including the V.League 1, Vietnamese Cup and Vietnamese Super Cup.

 International career

 In January 2013, Michal received his first call up to the Vietnam national team.
 He made his international debut on 6 February, in a 1–2 defeat against United Arab Emirates, as part of the 2015 AFC Asian Cup qualification.